dwyl/learn-alpine.js/drag-and-drop.md

   data-remove-highlight={JS.remove_class("bg-yellow-300")}
 >
 ```

-To the call to `add_class` and `remove_class`, you need to add
+To the call to `add_class` and `remove_class`,
+you need to add
+`alias Phoenix.LiveView.JS`
-`alias Phoenix.LiveView.JS` at the top of the file `lib/app_web/live/item_live/index.ex`
+at the top of the file
+`lib/app_web/live/item_live/index.ex`
-This alias will make sure the two functions are accessible in the liveView template.
+This alias will make sure
+the two functions
+are accessible in the `LiveView` template.

 Again there are a few steps to make sure the highlight for the selected item